AutoViML/featurewiz/README.md

     - `groupby`: This will generate Group By features to your numeric vars by grouping all categorical vars.
     - `target`:  This will encode and transform all your categorical features using certain target encoders.<br>
     Default is empty string (which means no additional features)
+- `add_missing`: default is False.
+This is a new flag: the `add_missing` flag will add a new column for missing values for all your variables in your dataset.
+This will help you catch missing values as an added signal.
-- `category_encoders`: Instead of above method, you can choose your own kind of category encoders from the list below.
+- `category_encoders`: default is "auto".
+Instead, you can choose your own category encoders from the list below.
-    Recommend you do not use more than two of these.
-Featurewiz will automatically select only two from your list.
-Default is empty string (which means no encoding of your categorical features)<br> These descriptions are derived from the excellent <a href="https://contrib.scikit-learn.org/category_encoders/"> category_encoders</a> python library.
+    We Recommend you do not use more than two of these.
+Featurewiz will automatically select only two if you had more than two in your list.
+You can set "auto" for our own choice or empty string "" (which means no encoding of your categorical features)<br> These descriptions are derived from the excellent <a href="https://contrib.scikit-learn.org/category_encoders/"> category_encoders</a> python library.
 Please check it out!
     - `HashingEncoder`: HashingEncoder is a multivariate hashing implementation with configurable dimensionality/precision.
 The advantage of this encoder is that it does not maintain a dictionary of observed categories.
 Consequently, the encoder does not grow in size and accepts new values during data scoring by design.
     - `SumEncoder`: SumEncoder is a Sum contrast coding for the encoding of categorical features.
     - `PolynomialEncoder`: PolynomialEncoder is a Polynomial contrast coding for the encoding of categorical features.